cyberbotics/webots-doc/automobile/driver-library.md

 *Set and get the indicator state*

-The `wbu_driver_set_indicator` function allows the user to set (using the `WbDriverIndicatorState` enum) if the indicator should be on only for the right side of the car, the left side of the car or should be off.
+The `wbu_driver_set_indicator` function allows the user to set (using the `WbuDriverIndicatorState` enum) if the indicator should be on only for the right side of the car, the left side of the car or should be off.
 The `wbu_driver_get_indicator` function allows the user to get the indicator state.

-%figure "WbDriverIndicatorState enumeration"
+%figure "WbuDriverIndicatorState enumeration"

 | ENUM    | Value |
 | ------- | ----- |